 Junior Year Study Abroad

-The International Studies Program encourages its students to participate in study abroad programs, both those endorsed and managed by the department and those offered by the Office of Study Abroad or other departments of the university.
+The International Studies Program encourages its students to participate in study abroad, both those programs endorsed and managed by International Studies and those offered by the Office of Study Abroad or other departments of the university.

 International Travel Registry